KKoovalsky/Jeff/firmware/docs/architecture.md

 4. Create a new application under the `device/` directory (similar to `distortion_app`).
 Make use of `JeffAppWrapper`, which is a wrapper on top of the `AudioChain`, but it already instantiates the `AudioSampler` and `AudioDac` implementers for you.
-5. Flash the app and play the guitar!
+5. Flash the app and play the guitar! :guitar: